-MANTZALIN explores the potential of bobbin lace to form three-dimensional shapes and to transcend the domain of a mere decoration to become an independent functional object in space.
+MANTZALIN explores the intersection between traditional craft and contemporary design.
 Being true to the traditional fabrication method of bobbin lace, Manca works with unconventional materials used in lieu of the thin thread – for various scales different materials are used from metal wire and cable to thick rope.

-After years of successful collaborations in architecture, where she also won numerous awards, Manca became increasingly interested in the connection between architecture and lace.
+After years of successful collaborations in architecture, where she also won numerous awards, Manca became increasingly interested in the connection between architectural space and lace (its appearance and structure, material and decorative possibilities, etc.).
 Her latest works in spatial lace installation have received international acclaim and been published worldwide.
-Currently based in New York, Manca explores the intersection between traditional craft and contemporary design through her brand Mantzalin.
-She moves easily through several levels of scale in her fabrications, from jewelry pieces to large architectural installations.
+Currently based in New York, Manca moves easily through several levels of scale in her lace fabrications, from jewelry pieces to large architectural installations.